bioteam/protcast/README.md

 `CONTAINMENT_WEIGHT`) are only consumed when `USE_BOX_EMBEDDINGS: true` —
 otherwise the flat multi-label head is used.
 KNN fields are only consumed by the KNN code paths.
 So the same file safely drives every script.

+### GBDT (LightGBM) keys

+The `GBDT_*` keys are read only by the GBDT arms of `scripts/compare_knn_vs_multilabel.py --gbdt` (class `GBDTClassifier` in `protcast/model/gbdt_classifier.py`).
+They are optional: when absent the class defaults shown above apply, and every key has a matching opt-in CLI override (`--gbdt-n-estimators`, `--gbdt-colsample-bytree`, …). `GBDT_COLSAMPLE_BYTREE` is the main speed knob on the 3456-dim `mean_max_std` inputs;
+`GBDT_EARLY_STOPPING_ROUNDS > 0` early-stops each per-label booster on the
+validation fold (the neural arms already early-stop on validation Fmax, so this is parity, but the default is a fixed budget so all labels and arms train identically). `lightgbm` is a declared dependency; on Frontera install it into the container's user site with `pip3 install --user lightgbm`.

+The `--gbdt` flag adds two arms — `gbdt` on raw ESM-C and `gbdt_combined` on raw ESM-C ⊕ PseKRAAC (no `StandardScaler`: trees are scale-invariant) — plus, with `--shuffle-fv-control`, a `gbdt_combined_shuffled` capacity control.
+The combined arm reports the summed gain importance split into an ESM block and an FV block (`fv_gain_share`, `fv_gain_per_dim_ratio`).
+Read those *after* the `gbdt_combined − gbdt` Fmax delta and the shuffled control: a non-zero FV gain share alone does not prove signal, since trees spend some splits on noise features; it tells you how the trees used the features once the delta is known to be real.
+See `scripts/sh/run_compare_gbdt_multilevel.sh`, which by default resumes into the existing sweep directories so only the GBDT arms train.

 ### Running a script